MatthSy/MenuR/README.md

 - Add Theming and CSS : TODO

 ### More things to do :
+- Clean the code
 - Optimize entry fetching (cache ?)
 - Make it prettier
-- Optimize CPU usage (currently horrible)
+- Optimize CPU usage (currently not too bad anymore)